Luther McCarty: McCarty vs. Pelkey

 McCarty's death was front-page news around the world, as it was the first time in history that a champion had been killed in the ring, while also being the first time any boxer had been killed in the ring in Canada.
-Everyone connected with the fight suffered, with Billy McCarney, and the referee, Ed W. Smith, The Chicago Evening American sports editor, were arrested.
+Everyone connected with the fight suffered, with Billy McCarney, and the referee, Ed W. Smith, the Chicago Evening American sports editor, were arrested.
 Tommy Burns, the promoter, was indicted for manslaughter.
 Arsonists burned down Tommy Burns's Arena, and boxing was banned in Alberta.
-On learning of McCarty's death "Pelkey broke down and cried like a child all the way to the police barracks.
+On learning of McCarty's death, "Pelkey broke down and cried like a child all the way to the police barracks.
 "I killed a man, I killed a man" were the only words that passed his lips for over an hour.
 Pelkey was arrested by the North-West Mounted Police and charged with manslaughter, and although he was absolved from blame by the Coroner's report, the shock of having killed McCarty in the ring ruined Pelkey.
 He had become an uncomfortable man to have around, and was remembered in boxing history as the man who killed Luther McCarty.
-On June 4, 1913, according to Windsor Star, Pelkey was described as a broken man, with his nerves being torn to shreds by the events of the few preceding days: "He may never fight again, but if he does, there appears to be every possibility that the recollection of the one blow to McCarthy's chin will make him an easy mark for opponents."
-Whilst adding that Pelkey declared that he is unsure what he'll do, though stated he wishes to defend his title, but whether he'll be able to or not is a matter for the future to decide.
+On June 4, 1913, according to the Windsor Star, Pelkey was described as a broken man, with his nerves being torn to shreds by the events of the few preceding days: "He may never fight again, but if he does, there appears to be every possibility that the recollection of the one blow to McCarthy's chin will make him an easy mark for opponents."
+The Star added that Pelkey declared that he was unsure what he would do, though he stated he wished to defend his title, but whether he would be able to or not was a matter for the future to decide.

 Offers by theatrical promoters flooded in to put Pelkey on stage, no doubt in re-creation exhibitions of this bout, all of which he seems to have refused.
 Reportedly Pelkey did not want to fight again, but was forced into it because of legal fees incurred to defend himself in the aftermath of the tragedy.
 Pelkey had lost his first four bouts when returning to the ring after McCarty's death, and lost his title to Jack Johnson's sparring partner, Gunboat Smith.
 He could no longer defend himself in the ring, losing almost every bout after the McCarty fight, usually getting knocked out after a beating.
 Pelkey finally settled in Ford City, Ontario to become a police officer and city councilman, and seemed to have recovered a semblance of redemption before contracting a sleeping sickness that was sweeping Canada and died at the age of 36, having secured a draw against Young Peter Jackson three months prior.